blefaudeux/PTAM-GPL/README.md

 ---------------------
 - CMakelist compilation, but TooN, libCVD and GVars3 must be installed beforehand.
 A lot easier to use and compile on Linux.
 See E. Rosten Github (https://github.com/edrosten) to get up to date TooN, CVD and GVars3. /!\ install TooN before CVD /!\

+- Seperate the PTAM lib & calibration routine, and a demo application which instanciates a PTAM Slam.

-- Added a basic Python interface (with a dedicated CMakelist, to be built after the original PTAM lib is built and installed), to instanciate a PTAM Slam from within Python
+- Added a basic Python interface, called pyPTAM, to instanciate a PTAM Slam from within Python.
+Camera attitude computed by PTAM is accessible from within Python, while the slam runs in a seperate thread.
+(This has a dedicated CMakeLists, must be built after the original PTAM lib is built and installed)
 ---------------------